splunk/public-o11y-docs/admin/admin-onboarding/phase3/phase3-excellence.rst

-Expansion and optimization phase part 3: Create a center of excellence
+Expansion and optimization part 3: Create a center of excellence
 *******************************************************************************

 After you complete the onboarding phase, the pilot phase, and the expansion and optimization phase, you can maintain your setup by creating internal documentation that tracks the following: